Tinkerforge/doc/en/source/Software/API_Bindings_Mathematica.rst

   LoadNETAssembly["C:\\Absolute\\path\\to\\Tinkerforge.dll"]

-Or like this on Linux and Mac OS X:
+Or like this on Linux and macOS:

 .. code-block:: mathematica